Valem/room-light-control/README.md

   - ... lights are already on
   - ... a scene is activated while auto-control is running (e.g. Philips Hue Scene turned on with your Smartphone)
 - Lights can be blocked from turning off by a configurable entity
-- Easy Configuration with auto-discovery based on a room or area
+- Easy Configuration with auto-discovery based on a room akka area

 ## Installation